4 common questions about donor advised funds

 How do DAFs work at Duke?

 Duke receives many DAF grants each year.
-They can be used to pay pledges, establish endowment funds and make gifts that receive matching funds if available.
+They can be used to establish endowment funds and make gifts that receive matching funds if available.
 If a donor wants to make a multi-year commitment that will be met through DAF grants, we refer to this as a “non-binding intention” rather than a “pledge.”

 It is important to note that DAF grants cannot be used if the donor will receive something of value in return – such as the ability to purchase basketball tickets in Cameron Indoor Stadium through support of the Iron Dukes.